aicenter/road-graph-tool/README.md

 <!-- ![procedure_contract_graph_in_area](https://github.com/user-attachments/assets/6a4b7c8d-6a95-4c75-836c-2e1a4622575a) -->

+## Strongly Connected Components
+key: `strong_components`

+This component computes the strongly connected components of the road graph, and keeps only the largest component.

 ## Exporter
 The exporter component is responsible for exporting the processed data from the database.
 Currently, the following formats are supported: